etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/master-data-management/master-data.md

 !!! warning
     Only one bank account can be selected as default for each business partner.

+#### **Advanced Bank Account Management**

+!!! info
+    To be able to include this functionality, the Advanced Bank Account Management module of the Financial Extensions Bundle must be installed.
+To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](../../../../whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes.md).

+This functionality introduces the possibility to mark a bank account as Default within the Bank Account tab of the Business Partner window.
+In the Advanced Bank Account Management field, it is possible to check the Default Account checkbox in order to set the account to be used in the documents for different transactions.

 ### **Location/Address**

 Business partner locations and full address details can be set up in this tab.